-- 1. The SOMB determines that the applicant does not demonstrate the qualifications required by these Standards and Guidelines; - 2.
-The SOMB determines that the applicant is not in compliance with the Standards of practice outlined in these Standards and Guidelines; - 3.
-The applicant fails to provide the necessary materials for application as outlined in the application materials and the administrative policies and procedures; - 4.
-The SOMB determines that the applicant exhibits factors (boundaries, impairments, etc.) which renders the applicant unable to treat clients; - 5.
+- a.
+The SOMB determines that the applicant does not demonstrate the qualifications required by these Standards; - b.
+The SOMB determines that the applicant is not in compliance with the Standards of practice outlined in these Standards; - c.
+The applicant fails to provide the necessary materials for application as outlined in the application materials and the administrative policies and procedures; - d.
+The SOMB determines that the applicant exhibits factors (boundaries, impairments, etc.) which renders the applicant unable to treat clients; - e.
 The SOMB determines that the results of the background investigation, the references given or any other aspect of the application process are unsatisfactory.

-APPEAL PROCESS FOR DENIED PLACEMENT OR ANY SPECIFIC LISTING STATUS ON THE PROVIDER LIST
+C. APPEAL PROCESS FOR DENIED PLACEMENT OR ANY SPECIFIC LISTING STATUS ON THE PROVIDER LIST